 At MIT, Gabriel is a member of the MIT Gov/Lab, a research team dedicated to practice-oriented research on political accountability.
 Most recently, Gabriel is a winner of the National Science Foundation Graduate Research Fellowship and the Kenan Sahin Presidential Fellowship.

 Before coming to MIT, Gabriel spent two years as a Research and Training Officer for Equal Education, a social movement organization in South Africa.
+Before which he spent two years working for the Southeastern Council of Foundation, for which he was a Senior Research, Data, and Content associate.

 PhD Political Science, 2022 (Expected)